hashicorp/terraform-cdk/website/docs/cdktf/create-and-deploy/project-setup.html.md

 Terraform Cloud supports [connecting to VCS providers](https://www.terraform.io/docs/cloud/vcs/index.html).
 To use the VCS integration, commit the synthesized Terraform config (the `cdktf.out` directory) alongside your code, so that Terraform Cloud can use it to deploy your infrastructure.
 On the General Settings page of your Terraform Cloud workspace [set the Terraform working directory](https://www.terraform.io/docs/cloud/workspaces/settings.html#terraform-working-directory) to the output directory of the stack you want to deploy.
 So for example, use `cdktf.out/stacks/dev` if your stack is named `dev`.
 Refer to the [Stacks documentation](./stacks.html) for more information about using stacks to separate the state management for multiple environments in an application.

-~> **Important**: The synthesized Terraform config might contain credentials or other sensitive data which was provided as input for the `cdktf` application.
+~> **Important**: The synthesized Terraform config might contain credentials or other sensitive data that was provided as input for the `cdktf` application.

 #### External CI service